Allawah railway station

-Allawah railway station is located on the Illawarra line, serving the Sydney suburb of Allawah.
-It is served by Sydney Trains T4 line services.
+Allawah railway station is a suburban railway station located on the South Coast line, serving the Sydney suburb of Allawah.
+It is served by Sydney Trains T4 Eastern Suburbs & Illawarra Line services.

 History

 Allawah station opened on 25 October 1925 on the same date that the Illawarra line was duplicated.
 It consists of two island platforms with an overhead concourse and ticket office at the northern end.
-The original brick station buildings were demolished in the 1990s and replaced by lighter passenger shelters.
+The original brick station buildings were demolished between 1994 and 1999, being replaced by lighter passenger shelters.

-In 2001, the station was upgraded with the provision of passenger lifts and expanded shelters.
+In 2001, the station was upgraded with the provision of passenger lifts and a modernised concourse.